-The Information Commissioner’s Office (ICO) is the regulator that enforces the DPA, if Noddle were to experience a data breach or use your data incorrectly, we could be fined severely by the ICO.
-The ICO is responsible for regulating the DPA and the processing of personal data.
-It reports directly to Parliament and is sponsored by the Department for Culture, Media and Sport.
+The Information Commissioner’s Office (ICO) is the regulator that enforces the GDPR, if Noddle were to experience a data breach or use your data incorrectly, we could be fined severely by the ICO.
+The ICO is responsible for regulating the GDPR and the processing of personal data.

 Financial Conduct Authority (FCA) regulation

-Noddle and Callcredit (Noddle’s parent company) are regulated by the FCA.
+Noddle is regulated by the FCA.
 The FCA is a regulator of financial services firms and financial markets in the UK, making sure the markets are honest and effective so that consumers get a fair deal.
 Being regulated by the FCA means that we have to show that our businesses are financially sound and well controlled, that our processes and operating systems are robust, that we hold customer data securely and use it legitimately and in support of fair outcomes for consumers.

-At Noddle and Callcredit we also have rigorous internal processes, which include regular training for our staff on the ins and outs of FCA regulation and the DPA to make sure that your data is never exposed to anyone who shouldn’t have access to it.
+At Noddle we also have rigorous internal processes, which include regular training for our staff on the ins and outs of FCA regulation and the GDPR to make sure that your data is never exposed to anyone who shouldn’t have access to it.